Executive and Professional Development

 Third Party Neutral

 This workshop builds on the basic skills and techniques acquired in the Foundations course.
 It will provide participants with practical and specific skills, attitudes, and approaches required to bring parties together in a helpful and effective way.
 Participants will learn to assess whether or not mediation or facilitation would be appropriate, and who would be the best person to convene the conversation.
-If you are that person, this course prepares you to assist and guide the parties to create mutual understanding, resolve issues, and keep the relationship in tact!
-The results will be improved relationships and a more effective and respectful workplace.
+If you are that person, this course prepares you to assist and guide the parties through a process to create mutual understanding, resolve issues, and keep the relationship intact!
+The results will be a more effective and respectful workplace.

 Your involvement will help turn confrontation into collaboration.
 Everyone wins!